dannysmith/dasmith/articles/20131008-rvm-to-rbenv.md

 If you've already got homebrew installed, check that you have `brew --repository/Library/Contributions/brew_bash_completion.sh` in your `.bash_profile`.

-Get rid of the default gems from before you were using RVM (I also updated the system gems just so I had a 'clean' system installation of ruby -- not that I'll ever use it):
+Get rid of the default gems from before you were using RVM (I also updated the the system gems and rubygems itself just so I had a 'clean' system installation of ruby):

 ````bash
 which ruby